jiangl621/AZ/az-104/AZ Virtual Machine/AZ Virtual Machine.md

 ## Benefit IaaS & VMs

-1. Consider **test and development**.
+1. **Test and Development**.
-IaaS and virtual machines make it quick and economical to scale up dev-test environments up and down.
+IaaS and VMs make it quick and economical to scale up dev-test environments up and down.
-2. Consider **website hosting**.
+2. **Website hosting**.
-Running websites by using IaaS and virtual machines can be less expensive than traditional web hosting.
+Less expensive than traditional web hosting.
-3. Consider **storage, backup, and recovery**.
+3. **Storage, Backup, & Recovery**.
-Virtual machines let organizations avoid the expense for storage and complexity of storage management.
+VMs let organizations avoid the expense for storage and complexity of storage management.
 Recovery typically requires a skilled staff to manage data and meet legal and compliance requirements.
 IaaS is useful for handling unpredictable demand and steadily growing storage needs.
 You can simplify planning and management of backup and recovery systems.
-4. Consider **high-performance computing**.
+1. Consider **high-performance computing**.
 Virtual machines enable high-performance computing (HPC) on supercomputers, computer grids, or computer clusters.
 HPC helps solve complex problems involving millions of variables or calculations.
 You can support scenarios such as earthquake and protein folding simulations, climate and weather predictions, financial modeling, and evaluating product designs.
-5. Consider **big data analysis**.
+1. Consider **big data analysis**.
 Big data is a popular term for massive data sets that contain potentially valuable patterns, trends, and associations.
 Mining data sets to locate or tease out these hidden patterns requires a huge amount of processing power, which IaaS economically provides.
-6. Consider extended **datacenters**.
+1. Consider **extended datacenters**.
 Add capacity to your datacenter by adding virtual machines in Azure.
 Avoid the costs of physically adding hardware or space to your physical location.
 Connect your physical network to the Azure cloud network seamlessly.